alihalabyah/LinkedIn-Auto-Endorse/README.md

 LinkedIn-Auto-Endorse
 =====================

-Copy and paste the script in the console while the endorsement box showing
+Copy and paste the following script in the console while the endorsement box showing.

 ```javascript
 var timeout = 1000;